Deng Xiaoping: Political rise in Beijing

+Purged twice

 Cultural Revolution

-Mao feared that the reformist economic policies of Deng and Liu could lead to restoration of capitalism and end the Chinese Revolution.
+Mao feared that the reformist economic policies of Deng and Liu could lead to restoration of capitalism and roll back the Chinese Communist Revolution.
 For this and other reasons, Mao launched the Cultural Revolution in 1966, during which Deng fell out of favor and was forced to retire from all his positions.

 During the Cultural Revolution, he and his family were targeted by Red Guards, who imprisoned Deng's eldest son, Deng Pufang.
 Deng Pufang was tortured and jumped out, or was thrown out, of the window of a four-story building in 1968, becoming a paraplegic.
 In October 1969 Deng Xiaoping was sent to the Xinjian County Tractor Factory in rural Jiangxi province to work as a regular worker.
+He operated a lathe.
 In his four years there, Deng spent his spare time writing.
 He was purged nationally, but to a lesser scale than President Liu Shaoqi.

 In 1971, Mao's second official successor and the sole Vice Chairman of the party, Lin Biao, was killed in an air crash.
 According to official reports, Lin was trying to flee from China after a failed coup against Mao.
 Mao purged all of Lin's allies, who made up nearly all of the senior ranks of the PLA, leaving Deng (who had been political commissar of the 2nd Field Army during the civil war) the most influential of the remaining army leaders.
 In the time that followed, Deng wrote to Mao twice to say that he had learned a lesson from the Lin Biao incident, admitted that he had "capitalist trends" and did not "hold high the great banner of Mao Zedong Thought", and expressed the hope that he could work for the Party to make up for his mistakes.

-Premier Zhou Enlai was Mao's third successor but he fell ill with cancer and made Deng his choice as successor.
+Mao sought Deng to take over for Zhou Enlai, who was seriously ill.
+On 14 August 1972, Mao wrote that Deng had made serious mistakes, but noted that Deng had been politically attacked for supporting Mao in 1933 and had been loyal.
 In February 1973, Deng returned to Beijing, after Zhou brought him back from exile in order for Deng to focus on reconstructing the Chinese economy.
 Zhou was also able to convince Mao to bring Deng back into politics in October 1974 as First Vice-Premier, in practice running daily affairs.
 He remained careful, however, to avoid contradicting Maoist ideology on paper.
 In January 1975, he was additionally elected Vice Chairman of the party by the 10th Central Committee for the first time in his party career; Li Desheng had to resign in his favour.
 Deng was one of five Vice Chairmen, with Zhou being the First Vice Chairman.